Penn Carey Law - Logo

 Penn Carey Law’s commitment to lawyering in the public interest is unsurpassed.
 Since 2013, the amount of financial assistance available annually for all Penn Carey Law students has more than doubled in the form of scholarships, postgraduate fellowships, substantial loan repayment assistance, and guaranteed summer funding.
 Our commitment includes:

-• Our public interest counselors guiding students and alumni through applications for postgraduate fellowships and loan repayment assistance.
+• Our career counselors guiding students and alumni through applications for postgraduate fellowships and loan repayment assistance.
 Our counselors also provide comprehensive support and access to resources for securing summer internships and public interest and government employment.

 • The Toll Public Interest Center (TPIC), Office of Career Strategy (OCS), and a faculty committee providing consistent support and an unrivaled network for students seeking postgraduate fellowships.
 This includes personalized assistance during the rigorous application process for national fellowships, as well as postgraduate fellowships sponsored by Penn.